nihzh/nihzh.github.io/docs/Liverpool/305-Biocomputation.md

 The optimization problem: $min_{w}E(w)$, which the ***Gradient Descent***, addresses the issuue of how to update weights

 #### Error Backpropagation Algorithm
-One of the most popular techniques, it looks for the minimum of teh error function `E`  in the space of weights of connections `w` using the method of gradient descent
+One of the most popular techniques, it looks for the minimum of the error function `E` in the space of weights of connections `w` using the method of gradient descent
 ![](../img/Pasted%20image%2020241201051845.png)

 $\frac {\partial E}{\partial w_{ji}^{h}}$: partial derivative of the error function `E` w.r.t. the weight of connection between `j-th` neuron in the layer `h` and `i-th` neuron in the previous layer `h-1`